samoliverschumacher/neuralnets/rnngenerator/readme.md

 See the repository machinelearningprojects/toyProjects/lstmRomannumerals for a working example.

+This is purely a project for teaching and learning, it's been my education in LSTMs.
 Please feel free to use & improve!
+FYI - if you just want to use a LSTM in matlab, there are toolboxes that do a much much better job!